johnzhang320/spring-boot-kafka-json-stream/README.md

    <img src="images/dead-domain-save-to-inactive-topic.png" width="90%" height="90%">

 ## Conclusion

-  Spring boot Kafka JSON stream key points are create
+  Spring boot Kafka JSON stream key points are creating DomainSerdes using generic customied JsonSerializer and JsonDeserializer. we try many time

+  make the json object can be serialized or deserialized working correctly for kstream processor.
+Another point is correctly using the serdes in

+  kstream processor